 <List of articles available goes here>

-Please contact me if you’d like me to mail you this disk to access as a resource for future articles to publish in your magazine.
+Please contact me if you’d like a link to my archive to access as a resource for future articles to publish in your magazine.

 This method can result in many reprint sales.

-It takes a little bit of time to put the articles on a disk and mail it out to the editors, but then you're done.
+This process takes a little time to set up for the editors, but then you're done.
 You'll just receive checks in the mail periodically when an editor prints one of the articles.